gade-raghav/Testing-CloudFormation-Templates/README.md

-We can now successfully test CloudFormation Template Withou deploying to AWS.
+We can now successfully test CloudFormation Template Without deploying to AWS.